 THE PROTOTYPE

-In this paper, a life-size prototype was created and tested by six users including flight instructors, pilots, and students, by applying the visualization of a virtual flight panel employing Augmented Reality to their smartphones or tablets.
+In this paper, a life-size prototype was created and tested by six users made up of flight instructors, pilots and students, who applied the visualisation of a virtual flight panel employing AR to their smartphones or tablets.

-Bringing together the information from the manual, and the experience of the instructors and pilots who were studying how to use different aircrafts, and the proofs of concept, evaluations were created as seen in Figure 1.
-A description follows.
+Bringing together the information from the manual, the experience of the instructors and pilots who were studying how to use different aircrafts, and the proofs of concept, various evaluations were created, as shown in Figure 1.
+A full description follows.